MidnightDreamerX17/skill20/Traits.md

 **Arachnophobia** - The character is afraid of spiders and has a penalty of -2 to all checks relating to them.

 **Bad Credit Rating** - The character's starting wealth is changed to only 70 gold loaned from Adventure Capital, with 40 gold already spent on an adventuring kit.
+The amount that must be repaid to Adventure Capital is 70 gold (i.e. zero interest), but the consequences for failure to repay are more severe (i.e. repossession of family property, family members taken as indentured servants, bodily harm to the character, and the like).
 Furthermore, the character will be unable to get financing of any kind, except from loan sharks and other illegal channels.
 Clearing up the credit rating will take a lot more than just showing off how much wealth the character has gotten through adventuring.
 It will require all sorts of paperwork, difficult interactions with banks, etc.

 **Brand of the Convict** - The character is not allowed to have any titles, own any land, or participate in any government.
 Furthermore, the character has a penalty of -10 to all interactions with guards, inquisitors, knights, the Law Association, and other sorts.